 The main thing to check before you start cleaning is to turn off the power to your condenser at the service panel.
 Ensuring that everything you touch is completely powered down is the most important thing to remember.
 Not doing so is extremely dangerous.
 Most condensers also have a 240-volt disconnect box near the unit.
 Once everything is turned off, you still need to wait 30 minutes for the electrical charge in the capacitor to dissipate.
 Again, not doing so is extremely dangerous as you could be electrocuted.

-It may seem silly, but this is the step that is most often forgotten.
+Simple tip that most don’t think of –– set your thermostat at a normal temperature.
+Don’t turn your thermostat all the way down.
+That won’t help your house cool down faster; it will just make your AC work longer.
 Lowering the temperature in your home won’t work unless you switch the setting to “cool.”
 If the cool air doesn’t kick-in a few minutes after changing the setting, consider calling a service technician for repair.

 Be sure to check the exterior unit and clear away anything that could impede airflow.
 Cut back any grass, hedges or trees that could potentially get in the way.
 You may find grass, leaves and trash by the condenser as well; take care to remove them.
 Make sure grills are clear and you can also spray the coils off with a hose.
 If you’d like, you can also use a specialized brush to clean the fins.

 The filter for your air conditioner can be found on your interior unit.
 You should check this filter monthly to remove any dust or debris.
 Filters are extremely important as they keep particles out of the AC mechanism.
-It’s suggested to replace the filter every three months.
 A dirty filter restricts airflow and makes the air conditioning system less efficient.
 It also recirculates dust back into your home and increases allergens.

 Air conditioners have excess moisture that needs to drain out of the system.
-There is a pipe or hose that transports water away from the coils and into a drainage area.
+To do this, there is a pipe or hose attached to your interior unit that moves the water away from the coils and into a drainage area.
 If this line is blocked, the water can back up into the air conditioning system and can be quite costly to repair if it is not taken care of.
-If this line is blocked, be sure to call a professional technician for repair.
+Be sure to call a professional technician for repair ASAP!

 There are more efficient and cost-effective air conditioning systems made every year.
 If you’re considering upgrading, be sure to look for models that have the Energy Star logo on them.
 With the right model, it is likely that you’ll save money on your energy bills.